vichdzgeo/geo_lancis/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentación de funciones y algoritmos en Python y Qgis para análsis espacial
+Documentación de funciones y algoritmos en Python y Qgis para análisis espacial
 =====================================================================================

 Afiliación